 Prior to law school, Ms. Khouri completed a year-long fellowship with the Coro Fellows Program in Public Affairs, a social justice leadership development initiative, and worked at the White House with the Domestic Policy Council.
 She received her Bachelor’s degree in Sociology and Criminal Justice from Saint Louis University.

 Ms. Khouri is a member of the National Employment Lawyers Association.
-She serves on the Board of Directors for the Metropolitan Washington Employment Lawyers Association and for Teaching for Change, a nonprofit that supports educators who advance social change through classroom instruction.
+She serves as President-Elect on the Board of Directors for the Metropolitan Washington Employment Lawyers Association.
+She also serves on the Board of Teaching for Change, a nonprofit that supports educators who advance social change through classroom instruction.

 Ms. Khouri is admitted to practice law in New York and the District of Columbia.